dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

 # Metadata Gist API

-The metadata gist API is a RESTful read-only JSON API to browse metadata.
+The metadata gist API is a RESTful read-only JSON API to fetch and browse metadata.

 It is specifically designed to avoid:
-* large response payloads because of deeply nested object graphs
+* large response payloads because of the inclusion of partial nested object graphs
-* resource intensive in memory processing of requests (e.g. in memory filtering)
+* resource intensive in memory processing of requests (e.g. in memory filtering or object graph traversal)

-It should be the "go to" API for metadata as long as the use case is supported.

-All shown items, size counts or boolean transformer result reflect the situation considering the items visible to you based on object sharing.

 ## Comparison with Metadata API
-TODO
+The standard Metadata API is a flexible and powerful API built to serve any and every use case.
+The downside of this is that not all features and combinations can scale while keeping good performance in the presence of huge numbers of items.
+In particular lists with items where each item itself has a property which is a large collection of complex objects have proven problematic as they quickly reference a huge part of the entire object graph.

+The `/gist` API was added to provide a metadata API where scaling well is our first priority.
+The downside of this is that there are more distinct limits to what features are technically reasonable, which means not all features of the standard Metadata API exist for the Gist API.

+The Gist API uses a divide and conquer strategy to avoid responses with large partial object graphs.
+Instead of including nested objects or lists it provides a `/gist` endpoint URI where this object or list can be viewed in isolation.
+**The `/gist` API refers to nested data using URIs rather than including it.**
+This means if a client is interested in this nested information more request are required but each of them is kept reasonable small and will scale well in context of huge number of potential items.

+Known Differences:
+* items never include fields with identifiable objects or list of such objects
+* items by default do not include all available fields but a subset that depends on context and parameters
+* lists cannot be used without pager (therefore there is no `pager` parameter)
+* fields with collections are not paged using the `pager`-transformer but through a paged API endpoint for the particular collection property
+* items in a list, a collection property size or boolean transformer result always considers object sharing (the set of considered items is always the set visible to the user)
+* Gist offers `member(<id>)` and `not-member(<id>)` collection field transformers

+Known Limitations:
+* only persisted or synthetic fields (those based on persisted fields) can be included
+* filters can only be applied to persisted fields
+* orders can only be applied to persisted fields
+* like-filters are always case-insensitive
+* no token filter available
+* order is always case-sensitive
+* fields which hold collections of simple (non-identifiable) items cannot always be included depending on how they are stored

+Where possible to use the `/gist` API should be considered the preferable way of fetching metadata information.

 ## Endpoints
-The `/gist` API has 3 endpoints:
+The `/gist` API has 3 kinds of endpoints:

 * `/api/<object-type>/gist`: paged list of all known and visible objects of the type (implicit `auto=S`)
 * `/api/<object-type>/<object-id>/gist`: view single object by ID (implicit `auto=L`)